epicweb-dev/react-performance/README.md

 # verify the project is ready to run
 npm run build
 npm run test:coverage
+npm run lint

+# automatically fill in your email for the feedback links.
+node ./scripts/autofill-feedback-email.js
 ```

 If any of those scripts fail, please try to work out what went wrong by the